 Collaboration platform for assessment and certification of AI for autonomous driving

 The openGENESIS collaboration platform leverages knowledge among its members, enabling them to cooperate efficiently and share research results in an open access domain.
-This will establish a strong global exchange between industry, research and regulators to develop common criteria for the quality of AI.
+This establishes a strong global exchange between industry, research and regulators to develop common criteria for the quality of AI.

 openGENESIS provides a convenient and legal framework with lean and efficient structures.
 It is ensured by the Eclipse Foundation, which hosts the working group of openGENESIS.
 The collaborative platform also provides a flexible setting for openGENESIS spotlight projects (GSLP) to solve specific challenges in the community.